The Five Best Killer Santa Movies

 Universal Pictures

 At first glance, jolly old St. Nick seems like an unlikely subject for a horror film.
 After all, he’s known for bringing presents and holiday cheer to children around the world.
-But just ask anyone who was terrified to sit on Santa’s lap as a kid – there’s something eerie about Kris Kringle.
-Here are the top five killer Santa movies.
+But just ask anyone who was terrified to sit on Santa’s lap as a kid – there’s something eerie about the fat old man in the red suit.
+Killer Santa movies date back to the “All Through the House” segment of Tales from the Crypt (1972).

 5. Santa’s Slay (2005)